 What Is The General Timeframe For An Expungement Case?

 From the time you file a petition, it usually takes a few months to have the petition heard in court.
 However, if you are arrested in Chicago, it can take up to a year to have the case heard.
 That’s because they have many more cases than any other arresting agency.
+Our Criminal Defense attorney in Illinois is well versed with this area of law.

 Are There Any Offenses That Are Automatically Expunged Or Dropped From a Person’s Record After A Certain Period Of Time?